liamhays/rk3566-mcu/rk3566_mcu_notes.md

 - `-Wall -lgcc`: Enable warnings and link to `libgcc.a`, used for hardware compatibility.

-# RK3566 MCU hardware
-## RK3566 MCU registers
+# RK3566 MCU control registers
-These registers *control* the MCU in the context of the RK3566 as a whole.
+These registers are about the MCU in the context of the RK3566 as a whole.
 The MCU also has dedicated registers that control subsystems within it.